-- Digital media hub with photographic, video, film and audio facilities and equipment - Screen printing, intaglio and lithography facilities - Photography studios, darkrooms and printing facilities - Wood, metal, foundry, casting and plastic fabrication workshops - Large format digital printing facilities - Ceramic kilns - A spray booth
+- Digital media hub with photographic, video, film and audio facilities and equipment. - Screen printing, intaglio and lithography facilities. - Photography studios, darkrooms and printing facilities. - Wood, metal, foundry, casting and plastic fabrication workshops. - Large format digital printing facilities and both powder and extrusion 3D printers. - Ceramic kilns - · Industrial spray booth.

-The Fine Arts Library, located in the main Elam building, is an important research resource with an impressive collection of books and databases.
+The Fine Arts Library is an important research resource with an impressive collection of books and databases.
 It houses New Zealand's largest collection of specialist monographs, as well as major contemporary and historic fine arts and design journals.

-As an Elam postgraduate student, you may also have the opportunity to show your work to the public at one of Elam's dedicated galleries.
+You may also have the opportunity to show your work to the public at one of Elam's dedicated galleries.